 Dividend, distribution and property trust income is recognised when the Scheme's right to receive payment is established.
-Revenue is presented gross of any non-recoverable withholding taxes, which are disclosed separately as tax expense in the income statement.
+Revenue is presented gross of any non-recoverable withholding taxes, which are disclosed separately as tax expense in the statement of comprehensive income.